 Rural women’s fight for food and water security, and access to resources, are critical human rights issues.
 In 2011, Global Fund for Women embarked on an initiative to support women’s human rights, sustainable agriculture, and advocacy in Sub-Saharan Africa.
 The project, Rural Women Striding Forward, funded by Bill & Melinda Gates Foundation, is based on the belief that women, who produce 80% of Africa’s food, should play a central role in deciding Africa’s agricultural future.

-During the course of the initiative, we supported 22 rural women’s groups working on sustainable agriculture and women’s rights in Burkina Faso, Kenya, and Uganda.
+During the course of the initiative, which ran through August 2015, we supported 22 rural women’s groups working on sustainable agriculture and women’s rights in Burkina Faso, Kenya, and Uganda.

 Strategies for success

 - We provided flexible funding to allow women-led organizations to run trainings and literacy and business classes, document women’s agricultural knowledge, and tell women about their rights.

 - We brought women together in each country to enable them to learn from one another – and to allow us to learn from them.

 - Consultants provided technical support in each country, with tools and information on sustainable agriculture practices.